ScarlettYellow/academic-kickstart/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "Drop in a mail if you'd like to collaborate, chat or hire me.
-Also, I'm applying for suitable master's programs in US, if you have one, contact me."
+subtitle = "Drop in a mail if you'd like to collaborate, chat or hire me."

 # Automatically link email and phone?
 autolink = true